Code-Screen/Code-Screen.github.io/docs/creating-lib-test.md

 <br>

-* `Deadline` - The maximum number of days the candidate has to complete the test once it is sent to them.
+* `Deadline` - The maximum number of days the candidate has to start the test once it is sent to them.

 * `Time limit` - The maximum number of hours/days the candidate has to complete the test once they start the test.